MARCH 22, 1954 – MARCH 24, 2020

 The goal wasn’t fitness, although that naturally happened … the goal was to create community.
 We laughed and sang and marveled at the beautiful place that we lived in.
 We would get to the brewery and do a headcount, have a beer and socialize.
 The community aspect was the most important thing to Henry.
 He loved drinking beer, and he loved cycling, but most of all he loved seeing everyone together and enjoying each other’s company.

 – Troy Folger

-The bicycling community has erected a “ghost bike” memorial at 1323 North Wahsatch Ave where he lost his life.
+The bicycling community erected a temporary “ghost bike” memorial at 1323 North Wahsatch Ave where he lost his life which was removed over the 2020 Labor Day weekend.
 A “ghost bike” is a bicycle painted all white to commemorate the rider.
 It also serves as a reminder to motorists to exercise care when operating a motor vehicle on streets shared by vulnerable users.

 Friends and family have shared their memories of Henry which you can find here:

 The temporary memorial was removed over the 2020 Labor Day weekend.
 It is with deep gratitude that we thank the neighbors for allowing us to place the “ghost bike” memorial at the front of their houses.